EvolOfThings/Evoluron/Evoluron.md

 - Who you are, emotionally, is a reflection of the things you consciously (or unconsciously) practice.

 - Just focus on the work, the work your brain tells you to avoid or procrastinate.
 You just have to do it for better future.

+- Just believe that you can do and you will get it.
+Just feel that deeply.
+It wires your brain and helps you to work towards the goals.

+-